kenchreai/kaa-catalogs/kenchreai-ceramic-catalog.md

 The content here is being actively edited and includes information that will be updated.
 Clicking on the title for each item will show the full record from the [Kenchreai Archaeology Archive](http://kenchreai.org/kaa) (KAA).
 See [below](#acknowledgements) for acknowledgements.

+All measurements are in meters unless otherwise specified.

 ## Roman and Late Roman Finewares

 ## Italian Sigillata<a id="#p-sig-it"></a>